 Hitachi is working to integrate data from vehicles and third-party providers — such as those that deliver updates on traffic, weather or road hazards — to improve safety and optimize the EV’s energy management.
 Advanced analytics can also create a frictionless, multimodal experience for consumers using public transport.
 Optimized scheduling, for example, can help passengers move smoothly between transit stops and between different transit systems without having to stop to pay each provider.

-Through the power of PPPs, the U.S. can play a pivotal role in developing a sustainable infrastructure.
+Public-private partnerships in transportation are on the rise, benefiting the mobility sector globally amid the climate crisis.
+Through the power of PPPs, the U.S. can play a pivotal role in developing a resilient and sustainable transportation infrastructure.
 Together, government and industry can create an ecosystem that will underscore our global competitiveness and leadership in green technologies.
-Hitachi’s demonstrated commitment to social innovation leverages advanced technologies to enhance quality of life around the world.
+Hitachi’s demonstrated commitment to social innovation and promoting green mobility leverages advanced technologies to enhance quality of life around the world.
 A leading partner in many PPPs, Hitachi is working with its partners to forward technologies that advance transportation for everyone in America.
 Private and public sector partners such as Hitachi are powering good across the country — making life better and more equitable for all.